cfwheels/wheels-cli/docs/development-tools.md

 1. Project structure for the selected framework
 2. Package.json with appropriate dependencies
 3. Vite build configuration
-4. Integration helpers for including the frontend in CFWheels views
+4. Integration helpers for including the frontend in Wheels views
 5. Sample application structure